 Spherical Perspective

-The various types of Spherical Perspective have long been a subject of fascination in the graphical arts, plus in optics and human vision.
+The various types of Spherical Perspective have long been a subject of fascination in the graphical arts, Spherical perspective concerns perspective images or views related to a sphere, hemisphere, globe, ball, dome, or full surrounding visual field.

 Spherical Perspective: Types / Forms